epam/AIRUN-LLM-Benchmark/Scenarios/Tasks/JS/solution_migration/UpdateReact_ReactSearchJob_avg_high.md

    - Create a package.json with all required dependencies
    - Configure Redux store with proper middleware
    - Set up Redux Provider in the application entry point
+   - Upgrade React Router from v5 to v6
+   - Update routing patterns and navigation methods

 7. Optimize for performance:
    - Implement proper memoization strategies